flow-diffusion/AVDC/README.md

   year={2023},
 }
 ```

 ## Updates
  - 2023/10/21: Support custom task name and any number of videos (Removed task/# of vid constraints leftover from our experiments)
  - 2024/01/02: Released another repository for Meta-World and iTHOR experiments [here](https://github.com/flow-diffusion/AVDC_experiments/).
+ - 2024/01/03: Updated argumants for DDIM sampling and Classifier-Free Guidance.

 ## Getting started